helenahartmann/awesome-PhD/README.md

 - [KAPODI STIMULI DATABASE](https://airtable.com/shrnVoUZrwu6riP9b/tbljKUnVvikhzaNvF/viwlo7OvlHBG2q88P?blocks=hide): A huge database of every emotional stimuli you can think of and may want to use in your experiments.
 - [SAMPLE SIZE JUSTIFICATION](https://psyarxiv.com/9d3yf/): If you need help justifying your sample size, use this [Shiny app](https://shiny.ieis.tue.nl/sample_size_justification/) from [Daniel Lakens](https://daniellakens.blogspot.com/).
 - [COLOR ORACLE](https://colororacle.org/index.html): A piece of software that helps you tell whether your plot or slide is accessible to folk with different colour vision impairments.
-- [Color picker](https://imagecolorpicker.com/): Upload an image and pick the hex code of any color in the image.
+- [COLOR PICKER](https://imagecolorpicker.com/): Upload an image and pick the hex code of any color in the image.

 ### Events